 Regardless, small businesses can have a tougher time attracting and retaining top employee talent because people may think larger businesses can provide them with more.
 But the pandemic has helped many small businesses rethink what benefits, perks and advantages they offer and why.
-In 2019, a robust benefits package was likely to be the cornerstone for new employees.
+A robust benefits package is often used as a tool to appeal to potential new hires, but it can also help a business keep the employees they already have happy and productive.
 Today, small businesses have retained this focus for new hires while putting extra attention on making sure the employees they already have are happy, healthy and productive.3

 If you’ve succeeded in either of these goals, you’re probably already doing a lot to support both of these groups and keep your business on track—but you’re still trying to break through the perception that small businesses have less to offer than larger businesses.
 Here are five advantages small businesses can offer their employees, and why you should consider them all.

 A small business might not have the wow factor of an instantly recognizable name, but it can give employees something just as important: experience.
 Small companies have less rigid organizational structures, so they’re more likely to have employees who wear many hats rather than being assigned to one specific, narrowly defined task.
 That means employees can gain valuable experience and résumé-building skills, positioning you as a mentor and career builder.
 Steer your employees toward projects that develop and challenge their skills.
 You’ll be helping them contribute to the company and their own careers at the same time.